chaotic-cx/chaotic-manager/README.md

   from AUR once a package has been updated or updated manually in case a Git repository and its tags serve as a source.
 - No more dedicated builders (might change in the future, eg. for heavy builds?) but a common build queue.
 - Routines are no longer necessary - CI determines and adds packages to the schedule as needed.
-The only "routine-like" thing we have is the CI schedule, executing tasks like PKGBUILD or version updates.
+The only "routine-like" the thing we have is the CI schedule, executing tasks like PKGBUILD or version updates.
 - The actual logic behind the build process (like `interfere.sh` or database management) was moved to the [builder container of Chaotic Manager](https://gitlab.com/garuda-linux/tools/chaotic-manager/-/tree/main/builder-container?ref_type=heads) - this one updates daily/on-commit and gets pulled regularly by the Manager instance.